Baseball-Development-Group/Progress/README.md

 # What did you get done this week?

 This page is where each member of the BDG staff logs their progress.
-And only that.\n Please use txt.
+And only that.

-What did you get done this week?
+Please use txt.